Nosto/shopify-hydrogen/README.md

 - The NostoProvider component is **required** and provides the Nosto functionality.
 - It must wrap all other Nosto components.
 - Pass your Nosto merchant ID via the `account` prop.
+- Imports the Nosto client script into the window environment.
+This is used to controll all of Nosto functionality.

 ```jsx
 // src/App.server.jsx